 And I could hear within the smaller circle’s divinest light a modest voice (perhaps much like the angel's voice in speech to Mary) . . .

-Moreover, the allusion to the Annunciation, the moment in which the angel tells Mary that she will become a mother, prepares us for this canto’s later revelation about mothers and fathers and other beloveds.
+This passage is not only imaginatively resonant but rich with meaning.
+It reminds us of Christ’s birth, the event that was presaged by the Annunciation.
+Christ’s birth was discussed in Paradiso 13, in the context of the discussion of the most perfect humans, Christ and Adam.
+Moreover, the allusion to the Annunciation, the moment in which the angel tells Mary that she will become a mother, prepares us for this canto’s later revelation about mothers and fathers and other beloveds, all of whom we will live more dearly once we are reunited with our resurrected bodies.

 The connection between our bodies and our loves is thus already implicit in the verses comparing Solomon’s vocal delivery to that of Gabriel at the Annunciation.